 CFReSHC is a collaborative of patients, clinicians, and researchers working together to improve the sexual and reproductive health (SRH) knowledge, resources, and standards of care for people with CF.

-Our Mission is to complete patient-engaged research through partnerships with people with CF, researchers, and advocates.
-Our research will respond to the health needs of the CF community, provide data for healthcare professionals, and ultimately pave the way for improved reproductive and sexual health resources, healthcare, and knowledge for people with CF.
+Our mission was to complete patient-engaged research through partnerships with people with CF, researchers, and advocates.
+Our research responded to the health needs of the CF community, provided data for healthcare professionals, and ultimately paved the way for improved reproductive and sexual health resources, healthcare, and knowledge for people with CF.

 How we are different: